Print Public – Artists in Berkeley

 From its founding days, Kala was envisioned as a place where people gather to exchange creative ideas and share technology and tools.
-Expanding on this idea, Print Public takes this exchange from the Kala studios out to San Pablo Avenue.
-Specifically, Print Public provides an opportunity for artists to create temporary public art along the San Pablo Avenue corridor, meeting people where they are, on the street, at bus stops, markets, shops, and in the neighborhood, connecting artists and the community.
+Expanding on this idea, Print Public takes this exchange from the Kala studios out to the community.
+Specifically, Print Public provides an opportunity for artists to create temporary public art along the San Pablo Avenue corridor and throughout the City of Berkeley, meeting people where they are, on the street, at bus stops, markets, shops, and in the neighborhood, connecting artists and the community.

 Through Print Public, Kala aims to provide a platform for artists to work on interdisciplinary projects with digital or print media while animating public space, reaching new communities, building local partnerships, and deepening neighborhood ties.
 Print Public has been supported by California Arts Council’s Creative California Communities, The James Irvine Foundation, UC Berkeley Chancellor’s Community Partnership Fund, and the National Endowment of the Arts Our Town program.

-We are thrilled to announce that Kala’s public art residency & community engagement project Print Public has EVOLVED and is back with new funding from the National Endowment of the Arts (NEA) Our Town program.
+We are thrilled to announce that Kala’s public art residency & community engagement project Print Public has evolved and is back with funding from the National Endowment of the Arts (NEA) Our Town program.

 Print Public – Municipal Artist Residency at City of Berkeley

-Two artists or an artist team to work as cultural strategists within the City of Berkeley in a pilot municipal artist-in-residence program.
-In addition to working at the City of Berkeley, selected artists will receive $7,500 and a 14-month residency at Kala with 24/7 access to our printmaking studio and digital lab.
-The 2020 competition will be juried by a panel that includes Kala’s Gallery Director Mayumi Hamanaka, Managing Director Ellen Lake, and three City of Berkeley staff from the partnering departments.
-Four finalists will be selected and paid $500 to prepare a proposal for a presentation to the jury panel.
-The panel will select two artists or artist team to become artists at the City of Berkeley’s inaugural municipal artists-in-residence.
+Two Bay Area artists will work as cultural strategists within the City of Berkeley in a pilot municipal artist-in-residence program.
+In addition to working at the City of Berkeley, selected artists will receive a stipend and a 14-month residency at Kala with 24/7 access to our printmaking studio and digital lab.
+The 2020 competition was juried by a panel that included Kala’s Artistic Director Mayumi Hamanaka, Executive Director Ellen Lake, and three City of Berkeley staff from the partnering departments.

 About the new municipal artist-in-residence program:

-Kala’s Print Public initiative is looking for 2 artists or an artist team to work as cultural strategists at the City of Berkeley’s (department TBD) to work on issues related to community well-being and resilience and recovery in the age of COVID-19.
+Kala’s Print Public initiative has selected 2 Bay Area artists to work as cultural strategists at the City of Berkeley’s Health, Housing & Community Service to work on issues related to community well-being and resilience and recovery in the age of COVID-19.